SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 This method is called by the controller, when the plugin needs to be deactivated.
 The default implemention of the controller never deactivates plugins, but a subclass may provide this functionality.
 The default implementation of *deactivate* disconnects all plugin actions from their respective functions.

 #### *runningSimulator()*
-Plugins, that have an understanding of simulator games and can detect their running state, may implement this method to return the name of a currently running simulation.
+Plugins, that have an understanding of simulation games and can detect their running state, may implement this method to return the name of a currently running simulation.

 #### *simulatorStartup(simulator :: String)*
 This is an event handler method called by the controller to notify the plugin, that a simulation just has been started.
-A plugin may, for example, switch to a specific mode, specialized for the given simulator.
+A plugin may, for example, switch to a specific mode specialized for the given simulator.

 #### *simulatorShutdown()*
 This is an event handler method called by the controller to notify the plugin, that a simulation just has been stopped.